vrtulka23/arepy/README.md

 ## Installation

-Installation of the `arepy` is very simple.
+Installation of the `arepy` is very simple!

-Go to the `arepy` that you cloned from this website and run the installation BASH script:
+Go to the main `arepy` directory that you cloned from this website and run the installation BASH script:
 ```
 cd $HOME/path/to/arepy
 sh install.sh
 ```

+The installation script will ask you to include `python/` directory into your local $PYTHONPATH and also to create an alias for the `arepy` bash script `shell/run.sh`.

+In the next step you will havet to choose system settings.
+You can choose an existing settings by inputing one of the system names in `shell/systems/run.{SYSTEM_NAME}.sh` or create a new one by putting your own name.

+After this the `arepy` python module can be included in any python script and you will be also able to use `arepy` shell scripts from your terminal.

 ## Documentation and examples